Skip to main content

 Ketcher Renderer

-To configure the Ketcher backend render service differently, create a new configuration file called ketcher_service.yml in your config folder (by default that is ./shared/pullin/config) with the following content:
+To configure the Ketcher backend render service differently, create a new configuration file called ketcher_service.yml in the ./shared/pullin/config folder and modify the URL to point towards a different location.

 production: